Sons of the Serpent: Sons of the Serpent II

 The second Sons of the Serpent first appeared in Avengers #73.
-They were led by racist television demagogues Dan Dunn and Montague Hale, and targeted the African hero Black Panther.
+They were led by racist television demagogues Dan Dunn and Montague Hale, and targeted the African superhero Black Panther.

 Sons of the Serpent III

 The third Sons of the Serpent first appeared in Defenders #22.
 They were financed through J.C.
 Pennysworth of Richmond Enterprises (Nighthawk's company) who was an African-American posing as a white racist in pursuit of power.

 A sub-group of Serpent was featured in a back-up story in the nineteenth Avengers annual.
 Hubie Green is a young boy who idolizes the Avengers and dreams of being a super-hero.
 He gets the chance in a way he does not enjoy; he must turn his brother, the Serpent leader, over to the Avengers in order to save several cities from nuclear destruction.

 Sons of the Serpent IV

 The fourth Sons of the Serpent first appeared in Avengers Annual 2000 led by Russell Diabola, a demonic Serpent Man.
 This incarnation of the group became more involved in mysticism, including references to Set.